Posting Course Materials on CourseWorks - Using the New Canvas System for Spring 2019 Courses

 Log into the CourseWorks system

 The CourseWorks database was designed so that the only information required is to enter an ISBN number.
 The CourseWorks database is connected with another database that will retrieve the book title, author, publisher and copyright information and yet another database that will retrieve price information.
 This information will be transmitted to the Columbia University Bookstore and books will be ordered for your course.
+To add books without the ISBN number - select the next page (the "Ckick here" option) to enter the information in the fields provided.

 Once the textbook information is displayed there is also a “notes” box that will appear.
 This is where any additional message about the book you wish to enter can also be displayed to students.